 An apprenticeship generally takes four years, requiring 576-1,000 hours in the classroom and 8,000-10,000 hours of on-the-job training.
 After completion, you will be ready to pass an electrical exam and qualify for the electrician’s license.

 Electrician Trade Schools

-As the easiest and most accessible starting point to a career as an electrician, electrician trade schools teach attendees fundamental skills and knowledge involving:
+As the easiest and most accessible starting point to a career as an electrician, trade schools for electricians teach attendees fundamental skills and knowledge involving:

 - AC and DC power

 These lessons address industrial, commercial, and residential applications, conduit bending, electrical mathematics and theory, and blueprints.

 The classroom portion of electrical trade school generally takes less than a year to complete and provides several hundred hours of classroom instruction, as well as a significant amount of time doing hands-on work.

 Students can find electrical trade school programs at most community colleges or technical colleges.
 At the end of an electrician trade school program, graduates secure a certificate, diploma, or associate degree.

 Electrician apprenticeship programs generally take four years to complete.
 They can be pursued through the International Brotherhood of Electrical Workers (IBEW), which is a labor union, or through non-union resources after having attended trade school.
 These schools often have relationships with electrical contractors who are willing to take on apprentices and provide the required training and mentorship.

 Apprenticeships are paid positions.
 Union apprenticeships involve choosing a specialty and starting at a salary that is roughly half that of a professional electrician.
 Apprentices are offered wage increases every six months to a year.
 Non-union apprenticeships are less structured: they are applied for in the same way that a candidate would apply for a job.
 Trade schools for electricians generally have relationships with local electricians, who make their positions available to the school’s students to apply for, get hired, and gain experience.